smartgeber Logo

 Antwort der Redaktion

-Companion planting is a natural pest control strategy that involves growing certain plants together to repel pests.
-For example, marigolds can deter nematodes, while basil can help keep flies and mosquitoes away.
-By strategically planting these companions, you can protect your vegetables from common pests.
+Companion planting is a natural pest control strategy that involves growing certain plants together to deter pests.
+For example, marigolds are known to repel nematodes, while basil can keep flies and mosquitoes away.
+By strategically placing these plants, you can protect your vegetables from unwanted visitors.

 Last updated 3 mins ago